Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ### Region-based isolation (Swift 6.0)

+**Why it exists:** before SE-0414, you couldn't pass a freshly-built non-Sendable value across an actor boundary, even when no other code could reach it.
+A `[User]` you just constructed and never aliased was *plainly safe* to transfer, but the compiler had no way to know — `Sendable` is a per-type discipline, but aliasing is a per-value question.

-The compiler tracks which "region" a value belongs to.
-Values in disconnected regions can be sent across isolation boundaries even if not `Sendable`.
+Region-based isolation tracks **isolation regions**: a value with no aliases is in its own region and can be transferred. `sending` declares "this parameter (or return) is in a disconnected region — the callee/caller may take ownership."
+The compiler tracks which "region" a value belongs to, and values in disconnected regions can be sent across isolation boundaries even if not `Sendable`.

 ```swift
 // This works in Swift 6 because `array` is in a disconnected region